 ERRORS: custom_user.HistoricalCustomUser.history_user: (fields.E300) Field defines a relation with model 'custom_user.CustomUser', which is either not installed, or is abstract.

 register()to track changes to the custom user model instead of setting

 HistoricalRecordson the model directly.
-See History for a Third-Party Model.
+See Save without a historical record.

 The reason for this, is that unfortunately

 HistoricalRecordscannot be set directly on a swapped user model because of the user foreign key to track the user making changes.

 Using django-webtest with Middleware¶

 When using django-webtest to test your Django project with the django-simple-history middleware, you may run into an error similar to the following: